Bluebelle (ship): Aftermath

-Following the loss of her family, Terry Jo returned to Green Bay to live with her father's sister, her grandmother, and three cousins in the city of De Pere.
+Following the loss of her family, Terry Jo returned to Green Bay to live with her father's sister, her grandmother and three cousins in the city of De Pere.
 She refused to part with the blouse and slacks she was wearing at the time of her rescue.
 The following year, she changed her first name to Tere—in part due to her refusal to be viewed as a victim.
 Due to contemporary psychological coping strategies in the early 1960s, authority figures very seldom spoke with Terry Jo about her ordeal, and she received no trauma counseling.
 Consequently, she did not speak publicly about the loss of her family and her survival ordeal for over twenty years.

 Tere Jo later married and bore three children.
 As an adult, she chose to live and work close to the ocean.
 She is now retired and resides in Kewaunee, Wisconsin.

-In 2010, Tere Jo Duperrault Fassbender released her memoir Alone: Orphaned on the Ocean.
-Co-authored with psychologist and survival expert Richard Logan, this book details her family's final cruise, Harvey's murder of her family and his wife, the three-and-a-half days she spent drifting upon the cork float prior to her rescue, and her life in the years since.
+In 2010, Tere Jo released her memoir Alone: Orphaned on the Ocean.
+Co-authored with psychologist and survival expert Richard Logan, this book details her family's final cruise, Harvey's murder of her family and his wife, the three-and-a-half days she spent drifting upon the cork float prior to her rescue and her life in the years since.

-Some individuals, including writer Erle Stanley Gardner, have speculated as to why Harvey did not actually murder Terry Jo upon the Bluebelle.
+Some individuals, including writer Erle Stanley Gardner, have speculated as to why Harvey did not murder Terry Jo upon Bluebelle.
 Gardner has speculated Harvey may have actually subconsciously wanted to be caught and punished for his actions.
 However, Logan and others have theorized that Harvey had actually intended to kill her, but when Terry Jo accidentally dropped the rope connected to his dinghy, he was forced to dive overboard in order to prevent its floating away without him, and thus left her alive on the sinking ship, believing she would not survive.